tq-systems/meta-tq/doc/README.CortexM-on-IMX8M.md

 ```

 To demonstrate `rpmsg` and `freertos` a simple demo is included.
 When the demo
-is started you can connect from running linux to the rpmsg ping pong demo:
+is started you can connect from running Linux to the rpmsg ping pong demo:

 ```
 modprobe imx_rpmsg_pingpong